Creta5164/fmod-rmmv/README.md

 If there is a sound, then there must be a listener to hear the sound.
 Basically, the listener is a structure facing the front from the back `10 units (-Z)` from the position (depth) where the characters are as shown in the figure.

 Listeners are always being at the camera's center point.
+If you enabled of [Listener is player][listener-is-player] option, it'll always being at player's position.

 The reason I designed it this way is that after all, the player plays RPG Maker game through the screen.
 And the reason I've put the listener at a distance of `10 units` is to make sure the sound doesn't feel like it's going 'through' the listener(the player)'s head.